MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 # Provision the SharePoint Success Site

 Start the SharePoint Success Site provisioning process by understanding the prerequisites.
-Then, you can provision the site from the look book or Microsoft 365 learning pathways administration page.
+Then, you can provision the site from the [look book](https://docs.microsoft.com/sharepoint/provision-sss-lookbook) or Microsoft 365 learning pathways administration page.
 Global administrator (formerly called the Tenant admin) credentials are required to start the provisioning process for the SharePoint Success Site.

-Before getting started, make sure you've met the requirements for provisioning.
+Before getting started, [see what the provisioning process is like](https://www.youtube.com/watch?v=HZjxBAKVnJs&feature=youtu.be) and make sure you've met the requirements for provisioning.

 ## Meet the requirements